gpistelli/Consultasocio/README.md

 For a more methodological debate and introduction, check our research paper in ST07 - 46º ANPOCS: [Mapeando a composição econômica de entidades empresariais: proposição de um método espacial](https://www.encontro2022.anpocs.com/atividade/view?q=YToyOntzOjY6InBhcmFtcyI7czozNjoiYToxOntzOjEyOiJJRF9BVElWSURBREUiO3M6MzoiMTM0Ijt9IjtzOjE6ImgiO3M6MzI6ImE1NDM1YjRjYzcyZmMyMDNkMjk2ODhiNDI2NzRlNTJlIjt9&ID_ATIVIDADE=134).

-If you want to look further at our research using these methodologies and its stages, check our [Open Science Project](https://osf.io/g3dmz/).

 ## Thanks

 This package was developed partially, as original source code, during our Master Thesis research, which was funded by CAPES Masters scolarship.